Wicked Witch Stuffed Potatoes

 - 3. Place on a baking sheet.
 Bake at 375° for 5-10 minutes or until cheese is melted.

-- 4. Using the tomato and olive halves, serrano peppers and pepper strips, create a face on each potato half.
+- 4. Using the tomato halves, olive slices, serrano peppers and pepper strips, create a face on each potato half.
 Add corn chip hats.
-Yield: 4 servings.